Diversity and Inclusion

 The following are some of the extensive campus resources that promote inclusion and education for a diverse UNC community:

-- Minority Health Project
+- Minority Health Conference

 - Sonja Haynes Stone Center for Black Culture and History

-- University Office of Diversity and Multicultural Affairs
+- University Office for Diversity and Inclusion

 - Carolina Women’s Center

 - Diversity and Student Success (UNC Graduate School)

 SAFE at UNC – Portal for UNC community for resources and information about discrimination, harassment, etc.